mohammedzaher/jobify/README.md

 2. visit `http://localhost:8000` in your browser
 3. Register a new account or log in
-4. Start posting or applying for jobs
+4. Start posting jobs

+## Under Development

+-   application system